 Who we are and what we do

-The society was formed in 1987 – initially to object to the proposal to develop the "Cedarhurst" site in Elstree Hill (then in Lewisham) although, from the outset, it was the society's intention to resist other unsuitable proposals that might be made within its area and support those which were seen to be beneficial.
+The society was formed in 1987 – initially to object to the proposal to develop the "Cedarhurst" site (right) in Elstree Hill (then in Lewisham) which would have resulted in the loss of the fine cedar tree which is very prominent on the skyline (see below for a more recent picture).
+From the outset though, it was the society's intention to resist other unsuitable proposals that might be made within its area and support those which were seen to be beneficial.

 Since that time the society has gained a reputation for being an effective restraint on inappropriate development within this area.
 We have regularly commented on planning applications and given evidence at many planning inquiries and appeals.